adfharrison1/go-db/README.md

 # GO-DB

-A minimal Mongo-like database written in Go, optimized for speed and efficiency with advanced indexing and streaming capabilities.
+A minimal Mongo-like database written in Go, optimized for speed and efficiency with advanced indexing, streaming capabilities, and production-ready concurrency.

 ## Features